VROOM-Project/vroom/docs/API.md

 Use `skills` to describe a problem where not all tasks can be served by all vehicles.
 Job skills are mandatory, i.e. a job can only be served by a vehicle that has **all** its required skills.
 In other
-words: job `j` is eligible to vehicle `v` iff `j.skills` is included in `v.skills`.
+words: job `j` is eligible to vehicle `v` if `j.skills` is included in `v.skills`.

-In order to ease modeling problems with no skills required, it is assumed that there is no restriction at all if no `skills` keys are provided.
+In order to ease modelling problems with no skills required, it is assumed that there is no restriction at all if no `skills` keys are provided.